houseagency/keyservice/README.md

 keyservice
 ==========

 The purpose of this service is to store encryption keys used for encrypting data on cloud providers.

-The intentional use is that a client has contact with both the keyservice and some "other service" (which we call "the Real Service").
+The intentional use is that a client has contact with both the keyservice and some other service (which we call "the Real Service").
 The keyservice will provide encryption keys, used by the client to encrypt data before sent to "the Real Service".
 Hence, a data breach on "the Real Service" will only leak encrypted data.

-Preferably, the keyservice should not be hosted at the same provider as "the Real Service".
+Preferably, the keyservice should not be hosted at the same cloud provider as "the Real Service".
+Currently, the keyservice is made to be hosted at the Google Cloud (using Google Cloud Functions and Google Cloud Storage).

 Background
 ----------